Northern Praying Mantis: Television

 In Hung Hei-Gun: Decisive Battle With Praying Mantis Fists (洪熙官: 决战螳螂拳) (a.k.a.
 The Kung Fu Master, 1994), Donnie Yen plays the titular role of legendary martial arts hero Hung Hei-Gun.
 After being beaten up as a Child, Hung's parents send him away to study Kung Fu.
 He returns eight years later to find his father (who is secretly an anti-Manchu rebel leader) working as the military arms instructor for the Qing government, much to the chagrin of the local villagers.
 Despite his years of training, a rakish manchu Prince easily overpowers Hung with the mantis style.
 After the supposed death of his father, Hung faces the prince once more.
 When the prince shoots poisonous arrows from his sleeves, Hung twirls his staff to collect the projectiles and then flings them back.
 The Prince dies from his own poison arrows.

 In the 2014 Netflix TV series Marco Polo, Jia Sidao, the main antagonist, portrayed by Chin Han, uses praying mantis kung fu.

 Books

 Mantis is about a half-Vietnamese serial killer who murders erotic dancers because he believes his pet praying mantis tells him to do so (which is quite similar the real life case involving the "Son of Sam").
 He uses this style of fighting utilizing his fingers to attack the neck veins and the eyes.

 Video games

 Lion Rafale, a character from Sega's Virtua Fighter series, uses Praying Mantis style.
 He was introduced in Virtua Fighter 2.
+Chai, a recurring villain of the Shenmue series, also uses the style.
 It is also used by Kung Lao and Shujinko in the Mortal Kombat series.
 Wulong Goth, the leader of the evil "Black Mantis" sect, employs Praying Mantis in the game Tao Feng: Fist of the Lotus.
 Gen, from the Street Fighter series of video games, uses this technique, which he can change at will with the Crane style.
 In the Eternal Champions series, Praying Mantis is used by Larcen Tyler.